Categorical E-Graphs for Lambda Calculi: Closed E-Hypergraphs

-\end{definition} We call $n$ \textit{external input interfaces}, $n'$ \textit{internal input interfaces}, and $n' \setminus f_{ext}(n)$ the \textit{strictly internal input interfaces}.
-We do analogously for the \emph{output interfaces}, with respect to $m$, $m'$ and $m' \setminus g_{ext}(m)$.
-We occasionally conflate $f_{ext}$ with $f_{ext};f_{int}$ when it is clear from context, and also conflate $n$ and $m$ with their images in $n'$ and $m'$, and likewise $m, m, n', m'$ with their images in $\mathcal{G}$.
-Given an edge $e \in E_\mathcal{G}$ such that $l(e) = \bot$, we call the \textit{inputs of $e$} the intersection of the strictly internal input interface of $\mathcal{G}$ with the immediate successors of $e$, and analogously for the \emph{outputs of $e$}.
-Graphically, we depict such extended cospans as in Fig.~\ref{fig:e-cospan-example}: feet of the cospan are depicted within shaded regions.
+where $\mathcal{G}$ is a closed e-hypergraph, and $n, n^\prime, m, m^\prime$ are discrete ordered closed e-hypergraphs, $f_{ext},g_{ext}$ are monomorphisms in $\catname{CEHyp(\Sigma)}$, and the image of $f_{ext} \fatsemi f_{int}$ and of $g_{ext} \fatsemi g_{int}$ consist exclusively of top-level vertices, and the vertices in the strictly internal interface (defined below) are not top-level.
+Write $\mathcal G$ to denote the extended cospan when it is clear from context $\mathcal G$ is equipped with extended interfaces. \end{definition} We call $n$ \emph{external input interfaces}, $n^\prime$ \emph{internal input interfaces}, and $n^\prime \setminus f_{ext}(n)$ the \emph{strictly internal input interfaces}.
+We do analogously for the \emph{output interfaces}, with respect to $m$, $m^\prime$ and $m^\prime \setminus g_{ext}(m)$.
+We conflate $f_{ext}$ with $f_{ext} \fatsemi f_{int}$ when it is clear from context, and also conflate $n$ and $m$ with their images in $n^\prime$ and $m^\prime$, and likewise $n, m, n^\prime, m^\prime$ with their images in $\mathcal{G}$.
+Given an edge $e \in E_\mathcal{G}$ such that $l(e) = \bot$, we call the \emph{inputs of $e$} the intersection of the strictly internal input interface of $\mathcal{G}$ with the immediate successors of $e$, and analogously for the \emph{outputs of $e$}.
+Graphically, we depict such extended cospans as in~\autoref{fig:e-cospan-example}: feet of the cospan are depicted within shaded regions.
 All non-black vertices form strictly internal interfaces.
+We follow the same orientation that we chose for string diagrams --- the input interface of the cospan is at the bottom and the output interface is at the top.

-\begin{definition}[Isomorphic cospans] Consider a relation \ifdefined\ONECOLUMN
+\begin{definition}[Isomorphic cospans] Consider a relation